Avisa Recovery

 The history of hallucinogens goes back thousands of years, with Native American tribes using peyote as a hallucinogen in rituals and healing ceremonies.
 In addition, hallucinogenic substances have been used by many different cultures all over the world for various spiritual rituals, as well as for altered state of consciousness (ASC) experiences.
 Some of the most well-known examples of how hallucinogens may have been used in cultural practices include the Ayahuasca ceremonies that took place in the rainforests of the Amazon.

 In the mid-twentieth century, the use of hallucinogens became increasingly popular in Western society, especially during the 1960s counterculture movement.
-Scientists like Albert Hofmann and the author Timothy Leary began to investigate the therapeutic potential of hallucinogens such as LSD or psilocybin, but due to legal limitations and worries about abuse, research on hallucinogens was largely put on hold for many years.
+Scientific investigators such as Albert Hofmann and Timothy Leary author began to study the possible benefits of using hallucinogenic drugs like LSD or psilocybin.
+However, due to legal restrictions that were put in place because they were abused regularly research on this subject was halted for some time now.

 Get Approved.
 Get Help.